About 50 people spent the night away from their homes following a blaze in a west London tower block.

-The dramatic sight brought rush hour London to a standstill as onlookers gathers at the police tape, where the surrounding roads were closed, to watch the incident unfold.
+The dramatic sight brought rush-hour London to a standstill as onlookers gathered at the police tape, where the surrounding roads were closed, to watch the incident unfold.

-While the cause of the fire was identified as a tumble dryer and the dangers of household appliances, especially tumble dryers has been highlighted the bigger issue here is how passive fire measures could have slowed the progress of the fire giving time for the fire brigade to extinguish it before it spread across a number of floors.
+While the cause of the fire was identified as a tumble dryer and the dangers of household appliances (especially tumble dryers have been highlighted) the bigger issue here is how passive fire measures could have slowed the progress of the fire giving time for the fire brigade to extinguish it before it spread across a number of floors.

 Fire Safety Order

 Under the Fire Safety Order, the responsibility for maintaining fire safety in non-domestic buildings falls to the responsible person.
 By law, you are required to nominate a responsible person if you are:

 - An employer or self-employed with business premises